 And the decline was particularly dramatic outside of Dublin.
 Where once there been a small but vibrant community concentrated around an area in Cork City called Jewtown, by 1981 there were 62 left in a county that in 1946 had been home to 252.

 In neighboring Waterford, the decline was even worse; in 1946 there had been 23 Jews in the county but by 1981 they had all died or moved.

 As one historian lamented in 1987, “Today when one speaks of the Jewish community in Ireland, the reference is almost exclusively to Dublin.”

-In February this year, Cork’s synagogue held one final service and reluctantly shuttered its doors closed for good.
+In February 2016, Cork’s synagogue held one final service and reluctantly shuttered its doors closed for good.

 In Cork, the community’s decline was attributed mostly to assimilation but emigration was a significant factor too.
 Many observant Jews simply moved to Israel or Britain where there are a larger number of Jews to live among.

 In Belfast, the shooting of a prominent community member by the IRA in 1977 and the kidnap of another in 1980 left the community feeling vulnerable and many simply packed up, never to return.